Arches Travel Tips

 Overnight options: There are no lodges in Arches National Park.
 Nearby Moab has numerous lodging options.
 For more information visit www.discovermoab.com.

 Nearest groceries and supplies: The visitor center sells light snack food and also has potable water.
 All other supplies can be purchased in nearby Moab.

 Climate and weather: The Arches National Park weather varies greatly with the seasons.
 Spring brings warm days, cool nights, and strong winds.
 Occasional rain storms commonly occur in spring.
-Daytime highs average 60 to 80 F and lows average 30 to 50 F during the spring and fall.
+Daytime highs average 60 to 80 degrees F and lows average 30 to 50 degrees F during the spring and fall.

 Summer begins in May as daily high temperatures climb toward 100 degrees.
 Expect hot days in summer, with highs sometimes reaching 110 degrees.
 The park’s high elevation (between 4,000 and 5,700 feet), however, keeps temperatures cooler than in Moab or along the Colorado River.
 Summer mornings can be cool and delightful at Arches.

 Expect afternoon thunderstorms in August and September, sometimes with torrential rain that floods dry washes and cascades off cliffs.
 Autumn offers brilliant days with clear skies and warm temperatures.
 October is the wettest month with an inch of rain.
 Winter can be bitterly cold and snowy; almost 11 inches of snow falls in the average winter.
 But the weather can also be dry and warm, with daily highs in the 50s or even 60s.
 Still, Arches National Park weather can be a bit unpredictable so it’s a good idea to check the forecast right before you depart and bring clothing suitable for a variety of weather conditions if you plan to do a lot of hiking.